Joints Types & Definitions

-Joints refer to fractures or cracks in rocks along which there has been no significant movement parallel to the surfaces of the fracture.
+Joints refer to fractures or cracks in rocks where there has been no significant displacement or movement along the fracture surfaces.
+These are important because they influence the permeability, strength, and weathering of rocks.

 Joints are caused by various stresses acting on the rock, such as tectonic forces, cooling, and erosion.
 They can be important in many geological processes, such as fluid flow, weathering, and slope stability.